The Messenger (2018 video game): Reception

 The Messenger received "generally favorable reviews" according to the review aggregate website Metacritic.

 Critics enjoyed the game's dialogue.
 GameSpot liked the self-aware tone of the writing, praising how it poked fun at conventions of the action-platform genre.
 Kotaku similarly praised the humor, but noted the prevalence of comma splices in the writing.
 The shopkeeper's characterization and writing was especially praised.
 IGN called the shopkeeper's stories and jokes excellent, saying that every new line from the character felt like a reward.
 Other critics liked The Messengers controls.
 Destructoid said that they were responsive, while Nintendo World Report called the controls well-designed and complimented the ninja's movement.

 Reviewers praised the artstyle and music.
 USgamer enjoyed the art and chiptune score, writing that the music matched the quality of the critically well-received Shovel Knight, and the sprite design was simple but well-animated.
 VentureBeat singled out the backgrounds, and said that The Messenger had a "distinct feel that goes beyond typical video game cliches".
 The aesthetics and transition between the 8-bit and 16-bit styles were similarly praised.
 The bosses were received positively; Game Informer said that each challenged the player in a unique way, and USgamer praised how their high level of detail contrasted with the art.

 The character of Quarble received a negative response.
-Nintendo Life thought Quarble was an interesting way of replacing the lives system and did not hinder the player's progress, but said that his dialogue were annoying.
+Nintendo Life thought Quarble was an interesting way of replacing the lives system and did not hinder the player's progress, but said that his dialogue was annoying.
 USgamer concurred, writing that the penalty for death was not significant but that Quarble was irritating instead of humorous.
 Critics were further divided on the game's pacing.
 USgamer and Nintendo Life said that the transition to the Metroidvania style was well executed, expressing that the platforming gameplay remained engaging.
 Kotaku said that this change in genre made the game an exceptional platformer rather than just a good one.
 IGN and VentureBeat criticized the transition, describing the later half of the game as slower and more repetitive.
 Polygon said that the game improved as it progressed, but felt that the best parts were hidden behind challenging mechanics.
 The reviewer called The Messenger a tough but fun platformer, and recommended it to players who enjoyed the history of gaming.